-- 16A (1) There is established for the purposes of this Act a Board which shall consist of - (a) a Chairperson, who shall be the Governor of the Bank, - (b) a person who has a qualification in law and who has practiced as a legal practitioner or as an advocate in Namibia for at least 10 years, and
+16A (1) There is established for the purposes of this Act a Board which shall consist of

-- (c) two other members of high repute, who have extensive knowledge and experience in the anti-money laundering and financing of terrorism and proliferation field or in financial services provision or financial services regulation. - (2) The Chairperson and members of the Board shall be appointed by the Minister. - (3) The appointment of the Chairperson and each member of the Board shall be on such terms as may be specified in the instrument of appointment. - (4) The majority of all the members of the Board constitute a quorum for any meeting of the Board. - (5) The functions of the Board shall be to - - (a) advise the Centre concerning the performance of its functions; - (b) advise the Centre regarding the financial management of the Centre; - (c) consider and recommend the proposed annual budget of the Centre to the Minister for approval; - (d) consider and endorse human and other resources, required by the Centre to effectively carry out its mandate and functions in terms of this Act, on recommendation of the Director; - (e) consider and endorse risk and assurance reports of the Centre on recommendation of the Director; - (f) consider and endorse the annual report and annual audited financial statements of the Centre and report to the Minister on any matter appearing in or arising out of such report or statements, and - (g) recommend to the Minister the appointment or removal of the Director. - (6) The Board shall not have the power to consider, discuss or deliberate on any matter relating to the lodging, analysing, reporting, requesting or disseminating of information in respect of any suspicious transaction or activity report, or any other statutory reports, nor will it have access to information concerning any suspicious transaction or activity report, or any other statutory reports. - (7) Subject to subsections (4) to (6), the Board shall determine its own procedure in line with national good governance principles. - 4.16.
-Amendments to section 18 of the Financial Intelligence Act, 2012 (Act No 13 of 2012) as amended
+- (a) a Chairperson, who must be of proven knowledge and experience in the field of financial services, economics, finance, law, business or commerce or other disciplines relevant to the operation of the Centre who shall be Governor of the Bank,; and - (b) a person who has a qualification in law and who has practiced as a legal practitioner or as an advocate in Namibia for at least 150 years, and - (c) two five other members of high repute, who have extensive knowledge and experience in the anti-money laundering and financing of terrorism and proliferation field, or in financial services provision or financial services regulation, human resources, audit and accounting or technology. - (2) The Chairperson and members of the Board shall must be fit and proper persons and shall be appointed by the Minister. - (3) The appointment of the Chairperson and each member of the Board shall be on such terms as may be specified in the instrument of appointment. - (4) The Minister must, by notice in the Gazette, announce the names of persons appointed as members of the Board. - (5) The majority of all the members of the Board constitute a quorum for any meeting of the Board. - (6) The functions of the Board shall be to - - (a) advise the Centre concerning the performance of its functions: - (b) advise the Centre regarding the financial management of the Centre; - (c) consider and recommend the proposed annual budget of the Centre to the Minister for approval; - (d) consider and endorse human and other resources, required by the Centre to effectively carry out its mandate and functions in terms of this Act, on recommendation of the Director; - (e) consider and endorse risk and assurance reports of the Centre on recommendation of the the committees established in terms of 16D; - (f) consider and endorse the annual report and annual audited financial statements of the Centre and report to the Minister on any matter appearing in or arising out of such report or statements, and - (g) recommend to the Minister the appointment or removal of the Director. - (7) The Board may invite persons who may have special knowledge or skills in any relevant field or discipline to attend its meetings and advise the Board but such persons have no voting right. - (8) The Board shall not have the power to consider, discuss or deliberate on any matter relating to the lodging, analysing, reporting, requesting or disseminating of information in respect of any suspicious transaction or activity report, or any other statutory reports, nor will it have access to information concerning any suspicious transaction or activity report, or any other statutory reports. - (9) Subject to subsections (5) to (8), the Board shall determine its own procedure in line with national good governance principles.